anurag-gujrati/Ocular-disease-classification/README.md

 # Ocular-disease-classification

+### Code for EDA is present in file odir_dataset_eda.ipynb

-### The file names represent multiple parameters used in the model
+### Other files are used for model creation and training The file names represent multiple parameters used in the model.

 1) Names of state-of-art CNN model used for feature extraction of both left and right eye images
 2) Number of hidden nodes used in LSTM layer